 Creating designs can be tricky, if you’re not proficient with the necessary software.
 Teaching yourself how to use a decent image editor such as Photoshop, Illustrator (or their respective free alternatives) needs a significant time investment, and if you’re not used to creating images you may find yourself frustrated.
 Fortunately, there are plenty of freelance designers online who will be happy to help!

-Once you have a few designs down you can start to experiment with mockups, printful offer a free mockup generator which allows you to see what your design will look like on a range of clothing (and non clothing items) including t-shirts, dresses, leggings and socks.
-This is a great way to get a realistic view of what the finished product will look like in various colours as well as allowing you to experiment with designs on items of clothing you may not have considered selling before.
-Once you are happy with your designs it’s time to upload them to the printing company.
+Once you have a few designs down, you can start to experiment with mockups.
+Printful offer a free mockup generator which allows you to see what your design will look like on a range of clothing and homeware, including t-shirts, dresses, leggings, socks, mugs, posters and many more!
+This is a great way to get a realistic view of what the finished product will look like in various colours, as well as allowing you to experiment with designs on items of clothing you may not have considered selling before.
+You’ll need to create these mockups to showcase your products on your online store.

 How well does it suit the Digital Nomad lifestyle?

 Pretty well on all fronts, the design work can be done from anywhere you can set up your laptop and the online bit can be done anywhere you can get online.
-A good thing about selling products online through drop shipping is that once it’s set up it basically looks after itself.
+A good thing about selling products online through drop shipping is that once it’s set up, it basically looks after itself.
 All you need to do is keep advertising and promoting your website to help keep the residual income flowing in!
 Travel the world, make new friends, get new design ideas.
 Sounds like a good plan.